RaoUmer/SRResCGAN/README.md

         year = {2020}
         }

+#### Cite the code repos
+Use the following [CITATION.cff](https://github.com/RaoUmer/SRResCGAN/blob/master/CITATION.cff) file to cite the SRResCAN code repository.

 ## Quick Test

 This model can be run on arbitrary images with a Docker image hosted on Replicate: https://beta.replicate.ai/RaoUmer/SRResCGAN.
 Below are instructions for how to run the model without Docker: